Shuvomoy/BnB-PEP-code/README.md

 > Shuvomoy Das Gupta, Bart P.G.
 Van Parys, Ernest K. Ryu, "Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods"

-A preprint of the work is available on Optimization Online [here](http://www.optimization-online.org/DB_HTML/2022/03/8819.html).
+A preprint of the work is available on arXiv [here](https://arxiv.org/abs/2203.07305) and Optimization Online [here](http://www.optimization-online.org/DB_HTML/2022/03/8819.html).

 ## Reporting issues
 Please report any issues via the [Github issue tracker](https://github.com/Shuvomoy/BnB-PEP-code/issues).
 All types of issues are welcome including bug reports, feature requests, and so on.